Icinga/icinga2/doc/6-configuring-icinga-2.md

 ### <a id="objecttype-timeperiod"></a> TimePeriod

-Time periods can be used to specify when services should be checked or to limit when notifications should be sent out.
+Time periods can be used to specify when hosts/services should be checked or to limit when notifications should be sent out.

 Example: